• Home

 Omron Blood Pressure Monitor

-Blood pressure monitoring matters to prevent stroke
+Blood pressure monitoring matters

 It’s imperative to monitor your blood pressure often because 75% of Americans who’ve had a stroke also experienced high blood pressure.
 Omron Healthcare is a global leader in at-home heart devices and blood pressure monitors.
-Every Baby Boomer should have a blood pressure monitor in their home and test themselves regularly because the chance of stroke doubles every 10 years after age 55.
+Every senior should have a blood pressure monitor in their home and test themselves regularly because the chance of stroke doubles every 10 years after age 55.

 Omron Healthcare’s Mission